 Management of the scheme

-To avail of the funding scheme, a TGA must submit a proposal for activities to the Steering Committee.
-These activities must be open to all post primary teachers.
-If the programme of activities is approved, the funding is made available to the TGA through an Education Centre nominated for this purpose by the TGA.
-Funding is available in two categories, CPD activities and National Executive administration.
-It is recognised that TGAs have other sources of funding including membership fees; activities for the general public, students or members only must be funded from these sources.
-TPN funding is recognised by TES as supplementing these sources of funding.
+To avail of TPN funding a TGA must submit a proposal for activities to the Steering Committee.
+These activities must be open to all post primary teachers including those who are not members of that TGA.
+If the programme of activities is approved, the funding is made available to the TGA through a nominated Education Centre.

-TGAs will be required to certify annually to their nominated Education Centre that the public money granted was used in accordance with the purpose for which it was granted and in compliance with DPER circular 13/2014 (Appendix 4).
+TGAs will be required to certify annually to their nominated Education Centre that the TPN funding granted was used in accordance with the purpose for which it was intended and in compliance with DPER circular 13/2014 (Appendix 4).

 Each TGA nominates an Education Centre for the purposes of this scheme.
-The nominated Education Centre will:
+If the nominated Education Centre agrees to act on behalf of the TPN for the purposes of the scheme, it will:

 • review and approve the proposals,

 • receive approved grants allocated to the TGA,

 • process claims and payments related to approved proposals presented by the TPN coordinator,

 • in addition, and by agreement, Centres may also assist in the management of local CPD events.

 Identification and allocation of overall sum available to a given network